Additional Requirements (AR): Emergency Cash Help

 DSHS turned me down for AR.

 You can appeal.
 You must ask for an “administrative hearing” within 90 days of the denial.

 Call your worker or the administrative hearing coordinator at the DSHS office to ask for it.

 Maybe.
-Talk to a supervisor or the administrator of the DSHS office if your worker says DSHS cannot help you.
+Talk to a supervisor or the administrator of the DSHS office.
 They might change the caseworker's decision.
-Do not withdraw (take back) your administrative hearing request until you get written notice of the award.
+Do not withdraw (take back) your hearing request until you get written notice that you are getting AR after all.

-Consolidated Emergency Assistance (CEAP) – if you are not eligible for TANF.
+Consolidated Emergency Assistance (CEAP)—if you cannot get TANF.